Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Miami (OH) has combined with its opponents to put up more than 56 points only two times this year.
+- Miami (OH) has combined with its opponents to score more than 56 points just two times this season.

 - Central Michigan's games have gone over 56 points in three of four chances this season.